asr1/digital-garden/src/site/notes/Misc/Width of the Space Shuttle.md

 This is mostly an urban legend, though it's based in fact:

-Transport by rail *influenced* (but did not dicate) the booster designs.
-The diameter of the shuttle boosters (12 feet) is larger than the largest train diameter (called load gauge), but we reguarly ship things bigge than that, and have to dismantle things to do it.
+Transport by rail *influenced* (but did not dictate) the booster designs.
+The diameter of the shuttle boosters (12 feet) is larger than the largest train diameter (called load gauge), but we regularly ship things bigger than that, and have to dismantle things to do it.
 Tunnels cannot be dismantled, so there are hard limits, but it's hard to point to a specific tunnel. (source: [stackExchange](https://space.stackexchange.com/a/4066/26048))

 ## See Also
 [[Misc/Width of a Road\|Width of a Road]]